narayanrai97/ride-share-rails/Calender.md

 RecurringPattern Model
 schedule_window_id: 6
 separation_count: 0  # The count is 0 due to the fact that it is occuring every year.
-day_of_week: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
+day_of_week: 2 # The day_of_week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
-week_of_month: 2 # The week of month is 2 because the example is occuring every second week.
+week_of_month: 2 # The week_of_month is 2 because the example is occuring every second week.
-month_of_year: 1  # The month of year is set to 1 because it is recurring on the first month of the year.
+month_of_year: 1  # The month_of_year is set to 1 because it is recurring on the first month of the year.
-type_of_repeating: “yearly” # The type of repeating is set to yearly because the schedule window above recurs yearly.
+type_of_repeating: “yearly” # The type_of_repeating is set to yearly because the schedule window above recurs yearly.

 # Example of yearly.
-Occures every other year, on the third week of March, on Tuesday.
+Occurs every other year, on the third week of March, on Tuesday.

 ScheduleWindow Model
 id: 7